branson20white/Clothing-Database/roadmap.md

 - [ ] begin actual code for project
 - [ ] 6 significant changes to code
 - [ ] create database
+- [ ] access database through code and retrieve item
+- [ ] create a schema for database
 - [ ] fill database with 5 clothing items
+- [ ] create program to pull descriptors from database

 Week 3 Sprint
 - [ ] create presentation